-- 1.1.1 This manual provides Trading Participants with the following information relating to the operations of Bursa Malaysia Derivatives Berhad ("BMD / the Exchange") and pertinent procedures on dealing with the Exchange: - 1.1.2 The guidelines and procedures in this manual are intended for general usage.
+- 1.1.1 This manual is issued pursuant to Rule 702A.7 of the Rules of Bursa Malaysia Derivatives Berhad ("BMD" /-" "the Exchange").
+It provides pertinent Trading Participants with the following information and guidelines relating to executing transactions and the operations of Bursa Malaysia Derivatives Berhad ("BMD / the Exchange") and pertinent procedures on dealing with the Exchange: - 1.1.2 The guidelines and procedures in this manual are intended for general usage.
 Where exceptions are to be made, Trading Participants should exercise discretion and good judgment accordingly.
-In case of doubt, Trading Participants should check with the Exchange Operations Division of Bursa Malaysia Derivatives Berhad.
+In case of doubt, Trading Participants should check with the Exchange Operations Division of BMDursa Malaysia Derivatives Berhad.